mooseses/TunesBack/README.md

 **TunesBack fills that gap.** Streaming services provide year-end analytics, but local music libraries don't... until now.
 TunesBack brings that experience to your local library: track listening habits, discover top artists, albums and songs, and see how your taste evolves over time.

 Works with both iTunes and Apple Music libraries.
-Cross-platform support for Windows, macOS, and Linux.
-(WIP)
+Cross-platform support for **Windows, macOS, and Linux**.

 Powered by [libpytunes](https://github.com/liamks/libpytunes) for robust iTunes XML parsing.